 College of Education

-The College also offers graduate-level endorsement pathways in Educational Leadership, Literacy Specialist, Teaching English as a Second Language, and Special Education.
-Graduate-level programs for professional development are offered in Teaching English as a Second or Foreign Language and Teaching Students with Autism and an endorsement pathway is offered in Gifted Education.
+The College also offers graduate-level endorsement pathways in Educational Leadership, Literacy Specialist, and Special Education.
+Graduate-level programs for professional development are offered in Teaching English as a Second or Foreign Language and Teaching Students with Autism.